OKI300MER/Predictive_Analysis_GTDB/README.md

  - Binary Classification of Attack Success: Predicted whether a terrorist attack is successful or not using logistic regression.
  - Multiclass Classification of Attack Type: Predicted the type of attack based on various features using logistic regression.
  - Regression on Fatalities or Injuries: Predicted the number of fatalities or injuries caused by a terrorist attack using a random forest regressor.

+Stats and probability are used to analyze relationships between variables, assess model performance, and make predictions.
+For instance, chi-square tests are used to assess the independence of attack types and regions, while logistic regression models predict the success of attacks based on various features.

+The compute_attack_metrics function calculates essential metrics for each incident based on specified parameters.
+It computes attack severity and potential impact, where severity is determined by the number of fatalities and injuries relative to a severity factor, and potential impact incorporates a weighted factor based on the target type of the incident.
+This weighting allows for a more nuanced assessment of the potential impact of different types of attacks.

 Key Findings
 Based on the provided code and analysis, here are some key findings: